 Waismann Method® – An Opioid Treatment Program Ahead of Its Time

-Private Accredited Hospital
+Opioid Detox in a Private Accredited Hospital

 Quadruple Board Certified M.D.

-Under the leadership of our medical director Dr. Michael H. Lowenstein, Waismann Method® is a pioneer in advancing medical opiate detoxification and rapid detox treatments for over two decades.
+Under the leadership of our medical director Dr. Michael H. Lowenstein, Waismann Method® has been a pioneer in advancing medical opiate detoxification and rapid detox treatments for over two decades.
 Waismann Method® provides medical detox treatments for opioids and alcohol in a private hospital, giving patients round-the-clock medical care.
 Our patient-first approach prioritizes individualized care and superior medical protocols.

 Individualized Medical Detox Protocol